 Stefan Moll named Keifel’s new CTO

-KIEFEL GmbH, member of the Brückner Group, has named Stefan Moll the CTO in May 2020.
-He is responsible for the technical matters, with a particular focus on global medical engineering business.
+Kiefel GmbH, member of the Brückner Group, has named Stefan Moll as its Chief Technology Officer.
+He is responsible for the technical matters, with a particular focus on the company’s global medical engineering business.

 Most recently, Moll was the CTO at Fette Compacting Group, where he was responsible for the company’s realignment in the areas of digitalization and process optimization.
 Previously, he was Managing Director and Member of the Board of Directors at Comet AG.